EveWashington/evewashington.github.io/README.md

 Jekyll Based portfolio site built from the [Memoirs](https://bootstrapstarter.com/jekyll-theme-memoirs/) template

+## Needed updates
+* Missing projects: College major story, BIS, Meg's Portfolio site (in progress), TikTok Currents
+* update existing projects with drafts and Figma (Dams, Nouri)
+* grammar and spell check
+* update resume actions

+## Former drafts
-V1 is is super simple stater with just HTML and Javascript
+* V1 is is super simple stater with just HTML and Javascript
+* in learning to use jekyll and hugo, a few drafts where attempted